 Upplands Väsby Sweden

 Pro-HDR (link to App-store)

-A side effect of using two images is that you need keep the camera absolute still, otherwise you get some blurry effects.
+The hard part, when you’re HDR is to keep the camera absolute still, otherwise you get some blurry effects.

 I hope you can use some of the app-tips above.
 Happy for comments.
 What is your best photo-app and how do you use it?